Google algorithm changes every year and so does SEO checklist, including the local SEO checklist.

-Is your brand discoverable to your potential customers?
+But what you need to always answer is— “is your brand discoverable to your potential customers?”
 If you have set up your online business but are not nailing in local seo, you might be losing customers who are willing to flatten their wallets for you.

-Like traditional SEO, local seo helps you pop up high in the search results.
+Like traditional eCommerce SEO strategies, local seo helps you pop up high in the search results.
 In fact, even above the organic results.

 However, it’s not quite the same as SEO.
 While you get to target a global audience with SEO, local SEO lets you capture the local market, and outrun the local competitors.

-In simpler words, local seo is nothing but showing-up when someone is looking for specific services that you co-incidentally happen to offer.
+In simpler words, local seo is nothing but showing-up when someone is looking for specific services that you offer.

 Moreover, there’s no point in getting traffic when you can’t show up exactly when your customers want you.

-Since most of the local searches mean that customers want immediate services, brands are using local SEO solutions as potent tools to enhance their demographic targeting, overall sales, and add a new dimension to their organic SEO services.
+Since most of the local searches mean that customers want immediate services, brands are using local SEO services, organic SEO services, and local citation services to enhance their

 If you are looking to establish a focused market in specific locations, this local SEO guide will help you in it.
 The process might take time, but every second will be worth a wait.